-This granola is packed with unnecessary sugar and preservatives like the store bought variety.
-It’s loaded with wholesome ingredients like quinoa and sweet cherries that make this healthy and super delicious!
+This Sweet Cherry Quinoa Granola recipe isn't packed with unnecessary sugar and preservatives like the store bought variety.
+It's loaded with wholesome ingredients like quinoa and sweet cherries that make this granola healthy and super delicious!

 I placed this recipe under my “Kids” chapter because it is such a huge hit with the kids, but the truth is, EVERYONE loves this granola!
 You can either make these into bars, or break it up into chunks for granola (as shown in the picture).